-This dialog appears for all Ranorex-native errors that are currently not resolvable in maintenance mode.
+This dialog appears for all Ranorex-Studio-native errors that are currently not resolvable in maintenance mode.
 Click Open Spy to inspect the affected element in Ranorex Spy.
 This can help you diagnose why the error occurred.

-Applying your fixes
+Apply your fixes

 Once you’ve resolved the errors that appeared in maintenance mode and your test has executed successfully, you can apply the fixes to your test suite in the report.